Procedures for Faculty Maternity Leave

 6. Three items must be completed and returned to the Office of the Provost at least 30 days before leave begins:

-c.
-If you will be performing non-teaching duties as described in #4b above, describe these duties in a Modified Duties Agreement signed by the faculty member, department chair, and dean.
-Sample agreement describing duties are available in item #4b above.
+- If you will be performing non-teaching duties as described in #4b above, describe these duties in a Modified Duties Agreement signed by the faculty member, department chair, and dean.
+Sample agreements describing duties are available in item #4b above.
 Final approval of plans for these duties rests with the Office of the Provost.